curieshicy/JRgui/README.md

 ## Citation:

-If you use this program and like it, please consider citing: <br>
+If you use this program and like it, please consider citing the following:

 (1) Chenyang Shi and Thomas B. Borchardt, "JRgui: A python program of Joback and Reid method",<i> ACS Omega</i>, <b>2(12)</b>, (2017), 8682–8688 (<a href = "http://pubs.acs.org/doi/full/10.1021/acsomega.7b01464">Link</a>). <br>
 (2) http://www.rdkit.org/